A History of the

 The interests of our members range from cast iron banks. slush cast, die cast and white metal

 models, lithographed tin and clockwork toys, dolls and dollhouses, farm

 toys, lead soldiers, toy trains, science fiction toys and action

-Because of the established success of both the C.T.C.S.
-Brooklin Model and the Annual Toy Show known as "Canada's Greatest Collectors' Toy Show and Sale"©, and thru the generosity of "BROOKLIN MODELS"© who have, from time-to-time, generously provided exclusive white metal models which the Society has auctioned or raffled, the Society has been able to contribute funds to various well known childrens charities, including the Bloorview Hospital-Hugh MacMillan Children's Foundation, the Good Bears, the Jimmy Lomax Christmas Fund and the Canadian Therapeutic Riding Association.
+Because of the established success of the Annual Toy Show known as "Canada's Greatest Collectors' Toy Show and Sale"©, and thru the generosity of "BROOKLIN MODELS"© who have, from time-to-time, generously provided exclusive white metal models which the Society has auctioned or raffled, the Society has been able to contribute funds to various well known childrens charities, including the Bloorview Hospital-Hugh MacMillan Children's Foundation, the Good Bears, the Jimmy Lomax Christmas Fund and the Canadian Therapeutic Riding Association.

 As an example: a special edition of the 1990 CTCS "Brooklin Model" (a silver 1949 Monarch Coupe), was sold at auction for $5400.00, as part of a drive that raised $9,000.00 for the Toronto Bloorview Children's Hospital.
 1n 1997, the CTCS held a "One-of-a-Kind" Brooklin Model Charity Raffle which raised $2,000.00 for the Canadian Therapeutic Riding Association and donated $5,000.00 to the Bloorview Hospital-Hugh MacMillan Children's Foundation.